smbutterfield/ibmt17-18/_23-intro-to-post-tonal/d2-tx-pcs-analysis.md

 **The reason we use numbers is to represent all enharmonic equivilants and narrow the idea down to how it exists sonically: as 1 note.
 1 note gets 1 number.**

+## Using Pitch Class Sets in Analysis

+How many possible combinations of (015) are there?
+- this includes any PC set that shares the same intervals, or the inversion and its shared intervals
+- this gives us 24 combinations.

+Ex: (015)
+- could be [1,2,6], [2,3,7], [3,4,8], [4,5,9] etc...
+- inversion: (0,e,7), normal form [7,e,0]
+  - could be [8,0,1], [9,1,2], [t,2,3] etc...

+Finding pitch class set lets you know the basis for an entire piece of music.